louisguitton/keycumber/Readme.md

 ## Todo

-- add tests
-- add github pages with docs and link to pypi
 - add check that input files are CSVs
 - add checks on input files have only 1 column
 - add rename on input file column to support files with other names